World of Lucid Dreaming

-How To Optimize Your Brain Chemistry For More Lucid Dreams
+How to Optimize Your Brain Chemistry for More Lucid Dreams

-The #1 Biggest Mistake Almost Everyone Makes!
+The #1 Biggest Mistake Almost Everyone Makes

-Here's a mistake I see almost EVERYBODY make.
+Here's a mistake I see almost everybody make.
 This is not their fault since most of the books on OBEs are actually telling them to make this mistake.

 People often ask for advice on forums about how to induce OBEs.
 The posts often start out saying: "Last night I went to bed to do an OBE."